Skip to content

 AddAdd

-MYOB automates the online invoice payment process so you don't need to do anything.
+MYOB automates the online payment process so you don't need to do anything.
 But if you're interested in knowing what happens behind the scenes, here's a breakdown.

 • a customer payment transaction which closes the invoice, and